Filing for AY 2024-25 is coming soon

 Keep calm and sign up for early access to our super filing platform

-Who should file Schedule AL in ITR?
+Who should File Schedule AL in ITR?

 |

-6 min read
+10 min read

-The government has been introducing various changes to the income tax return (ITR) amendments for reporting of assets and liabilities by taxpayers.
+The government has been introducing various changes to the income tax return (ITR) amendments for reporting assets and liabilities by taxpayers.

 Generally, a taxpayer carrying on business or profession is required to file details of assets and liabilities through a Balance Sheet in the ITR.